 NHS England, in partnership with NHS Digital and NHS Improvement, initiated a national Paper Switch-off Programme towards the end of 2016 to provide individual, project-based support to NHS providers to prepare them for the new service condition.
 The programme aims to support trusts, together with their clinical commissioning groups (CCGs) in establishing local projects to evaluate current e-RS utilisation and put plans in place to achieve exclusive e-RS operation by October 2018.

-NHS England has published a guidance document in support of the Paper Switch-Off Programme and to clarify how the provisions within the Service Condition 6.2A are to operate.
-It is aimed at commissioners (CCGs and NHS England), GP practices, and all providers of acute consultant-led outpatient services which accept referrals from GP practices.
+NHS England will shortly be publishing a guidance document to this webpage in support of the Paper Switch-Off Programme and to clarify how the provisions within the Service Condition 6.2A are to operate.
+It will be aimed at commissioners (CCGs and NHS England), GP practices, and all providers of acute consultant-led outpatient services which accept referrals from GP practices.